Quantum spin systems on infinite lattices: The Gel'fand-Naimark-Segal construction

 A perhaps surprising result is that for $C^*$-algebras both notions of irreducibility coincide.

 \begin{proposition} Let $\pi : \alg{A} \to \alg{B}(\mc{H})$ be a representation of a $C^*$-algebra $\alg{A}$.
 Then the following are equivalent: \begin{enumerate} \item $\pi$ is topologically irreducible. \item The commutant of $\pi(\alg{A})$ is equal to $\mathbb{C} I$. \item Every non-zero vector $\psi \in \mc{H}$ is cyclic for $\pi$. \end{enumerate} \end{proposition} \begin{proof} First note that if $\psi \in \mc{H}$ is any vector, then $\pi(\alg{A}) \psi$ is an invariant subspace under the action of $\pi(\alg{A})$ and hence so is its closure.
 Hence if $\pi$ is topologically irreducible and $\psi \neq 0$ it follows that this closure must be equal to $\mc{H}$, so that $\psi$ is cyclic.
 Conversely, suppose that $\pi$ is not topologically irreducible.
 Consider a non-trivial closed subspace $\mc{K}$ and $\psi \in \mc{K}$ non-zero.
 Since $\psi$ is cyclic, the closure of $\pi(\alg{A})\psi$ is equal to $\mc{H}$ by assumption.
 But by the invariance assumption, $\pi(\alg{A}) \psi \subset \mc{K}$, a contradiction.
-This proves the equivalence of \ref{it:topirred} and \ref{it:cyclic}.
+This proves the equivalence of~\ref{it:topirred} and~\ref{it:cyclic}.

 Next suppose that the commutant is trivial.
 Let $\mc{K}$ be a closed subspace of $\mc{H}$ that is invariant under $\pi(\alg{A})$.
 Then the projection $P_{\mc{K}}$ onto $\mc{K}$ commutes with $\pi(\alg{A})$, as we have seen above.
 Hence $P_{\mc{K}} = \lambda I$ for some $\lambda \in \mathbb{C}$.
-But $P_{\mc{K}}^2 = P_{\mc{K}}$, from witch it follows that $\lambda = 0$ or $\lambda = 1$ and therefore $\mc{K}$ is equal to $\mc{H}$ or the zero subspace, proving that \ref{it:commutant} implies \ref{it:topirred}.
+But $P_{\mc{K}}^2 = P_{\mc{K}}$, from witch it follows that $\lambda = 0$ or $\lambda = 1$ and therefore $\mc{K}$ is equal to $\mc{H}$ or the zero subspace, proving that~\ref{it:commutant} implies~\ref{it:topirred}.

 Finally, suppose that $\pi$ is topologically irreducible.
 For the sake of contradiction, let us assume that the commutant is non-trivial.
-It follows (using so-called \emph{spectral theory}) that there must be a non-trivial projection $P$ in $\pi(\alg{A})'$.
+Then it must contain a non-trivial self-adjoint element $T$, since if some operator $A$ is in the commutant, so is $A^*$.
+Hence we can apply spectral theory to $T$, to obtain a non-zero projection $P$ by choosing a non-zero spectral projection.
+It can be shown that this spectral projection necessarily is in the commutant $\pi(\alg{A})'$ as well.
 But then the range of this projection is invariant under $\pi(\alg{A})$, a contradiction. \end{proof}

 \begin{exercise} Let $\alg{A} = M_2(\mathbb{C})$.
 For $A \in \alg{A}$, write $A_{ij}$ for the corresponding matrix elements.
 Define $\rho(A) = A_{11}$ and $\sigma(A) = \lambda A_{11} + (1-\lambda) A_{22}$, where $0 < \lambda < 1$.
 Show that $\rho$ and $\sigma$ are states and find the corresponding GNS representations.
 Also show that in the first case the representation is irreducible, while in the second case the GNS representation can be written as the direct sum of two irreducible representations. \end{exercise}